 The Essential Guide to Helping New Nurses Fit In

+New nurses have to navigate complex settings and a wide variety of needs of the individual patient, which is why the right onboarding program is critical.
 The move from nursing school to a professional healthcare environment can be quite daunting.
-New nurses have to navigate complex settings and a wide variety of needs of the individual patient, that is why the right onboarding program is critical.
-A course that connects school learning to real-life work for new nurses provides them with the tools and confidence they need to succeed.

 What is Nursing Onboarding?